Medical Negligence Claims In Connecticut

 There are so many different ways that medical malpractice can happen.
 For example, Connecticut residents could suffer injuries relating to medical malpractice due to: wrong site surgical errors, misdiagnoses, delayed diagnoses, mistakes during surgery, lab result mixups, poor and irresponsible decisions made during surgery, and more.

-Unfortunately, medical malpractice and doctors errors are not always immediately obvious.
+Unfortunately, medical malpractice and doctor errors are not always immediately obvious.
 It is rare that a doctor or medical facility will admit to having made a mistake, and it is usually up to the injured patient to investigate what happened and determine where and how the negligence occurred.

 Generally, in order to legally establish that medical negligence happened, Connecticut plaintiffs must prove that their medical providers acted (or failed to act) in the manner that a reasonable medical provider would have given the situation.
 If this can be established, and it can also be proved that the medical providers failures directly resulted in the plaintiff’s injuries, then a claim of medical negligence can generally be made.